polyaxon/polyaxon/site/docs/setup/platform/index.md

 ```

 If for some reason, your deployment did not succeed,
-you might need to delete Polyaxon with this command instead, to avoid triggering pre-delete hooks
+you can delete Polyaxon with this command instead, to avoid triggering the pre-delete hooks

 ```bash
 helm delete polyaxon --purge --no-hooks